 Consider avoidable carrier restitution spend.

-Carrier accessorials — detention, truck/equipment order not used, layovers, etc. — are mostly avoidable expenses that come directly out of your budget.
+Trucking accessorials — detention, truck/equipment order not used, layovers, etc. — are mostly avoidable expenses that come directly out of your budget.
 While they do happen, it’s crucial to keep an eye on how much you’re actually spending on these fees.

 Coyote’s proprietary data reveals that if more than .06% of your total carrier spend goes to paying these accessorials, you are potentially taking up too much driver time.